Reporting Checklist

 Prompts and Interactions

-• ● Describe prompt development strategies (e.g., zero-shot, few-shot), rationale, and selection process (G4).
+- ● Describe prompt development strategies (e.g., zero-shot, few-shot), rationale, and selection process in the PAPER (G4).

-• Include full interaction logs (prompts and responses) if privacy and confidentiality can be ensured (G4).
+- ● Include full interaction logs (prompts and responses) as SUPPLEMENTARY MATERIAL if privacy and confidentiality can be ensured (G4).

 Human Validation

-• Consider human validation early in the study design, build on established reference models for human-LLM comparison, and share instruments as SUPPLEMENTARY MATERIAL (G5).
+- ● Consider human validation early in the study design and build on established reference models for human-LLM comparison (G5).

 Benchmarks and Metrics

-• ● Explain why the selected metrics are suitable for the specific study (G7).
+- ● Explain in the PAPER why the selected metrics are suitable for the specific study (G7).

 Reproducibility, Ethics, and Resources

-• ● Provide model outputs and discuss sensitive data handling (G8).
+- ● Provide raw LLM outputs for reproducibility and discuss sensitive data handling (G8).

-• Provide a full replication package with step-by-step instructions as part of the SUPPLEMENTARY MATERIAL (G6).
+- ● Provide a full replication package with step-by-step instructions as SUPPLEMENTARY MATERIAL (G6).

 Results